Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Introduction

 \subsection{Independent sets in random cographs}

-Cographs were introduced in the seventies by several authors independently (under various names), see \emph{e.g.}~\cite{Seinsche} and further references on their Wikipedia page~\cite{Wikipedia}.
+Cographs were introduced in the seventies by several authors independently (under various names), see \emph{e.g.}~\cite{Seinsche}.
 They enjoy several equivalent characterizations.
 Among others, cographs are \begin{itemize} \item the graphs avoiding $P_4$ (the path with four vertices) as an induced subgraph; \item the graphs whose modular decomposition does not involve any prime graph; \item the inversion graphs of separable permutations; \item the graphs which can be constructed from graphs with one vertex by taking disjoint unions and joins. \end{itemize} The latter characterization is the most useful for our purpose, let us introduce the terminology.

 All graphs considered in this paper are \emph{simple} (\emph{i.e.} without multiple edges, nor loops) and not directed.
 Two labeled graphs $(V,E)$ and $(V',E')$ are isomorphic if there exists a bijection from $V$ to $V'$ which maps $E$ to $E'$.
 Equivalence classes of labeled graphs for the above relation are {\em unlabeled graphs}.
 Throughout this paper, the \emph{size} of a graph is its number of vertices, and we denote by $V_G$ the set of vertices of any graph $G$.